I’m hiring a photographer – what do I need to know about GDPR?

 Photography and personal data

 Think of a photographer as a ‘data collector’.
 When hired by you, they collect personal data for their records, including your name, email address, telephone number and business address.
 Their data collection doesn’t stop there though.
 Each photograph they take that features an identifiable person is counted as a piece of personal data.
 In terms of commercial photography, anything from a staff headshot to a studio-based photo of a model using your product will be classed as data.
-A commercial photograph destined for your website or brochure can contain arguably the most sensitive of personal information about an individual – what ethnic origin they are, what job they do, who they are interacting with, where they are and what they are doing.
+A commercial photograph destined for your website or brochure can contain arguably the most sensitive of personal information about an individual.
+Information such as – what ethnic origin they are, what job they do, who they are interacting with, where they are and what they are doing.

 As well as capturing and storing your images, many photographers share photos from their jobs online.
 In such a visual industry, it is essential to be able to showcase a portfolio of clients across a photography website and social channels, with the aim of attracting new clients.